divyeshmiyani/Spotlight-Wallpaper-Grabber/README.md

 ## Make buid
 Clone repository Using git command
 `git clone https://github.com/divyeshmiyani/Spotlight-Wallpaper-Grabber.git `
-Or Simple Download and extract
+Or Simply download and extract

-Run commands in terminal
+Run command in terminal
 `pyinstaller --onefile --noconsole --clean SWG.py`

-Executable file will be found in `./dist` folder
+This command will create executable file in `./dist` folder

 ## Usage
-Run `SWG.exe` file ( to create .exe file refer [this](https://github.com/divyeshmiyani/Spotlight-Wallpaper-Grabber/edit/main/README.md#make-buid) )
+Run `SWG.exe` file ( to create .exe file refer [this](https://github.com/divyeshmiyani/Spotlight-Wallpaper-Grabber#make-buid) )
 **OR**
 Just run the `SWG.py` file
 window will appear like this